 Regardless of your setup, web analytics are always a great place to start gathering key insights.
 Even basic web traffic data can tell you a great deal about the “what, when and where” for your users: where they navigate from, when they use your app, which devices they use, how long they use your app (session length) and which features and functionality are used most often.
 Analytics reveal which parts of your app might be difficult to use (certain interactions aren’t happening) or which features aren’t being found at all (no traffic).
 Such insights can be the starting point for exploring which user experiences might need reinforcement, simplification or streamlining.
 As well, after launching a new feature, analytics are the easiest way to quantitatively measure improvements in customer experience, based on benchmarks of use you observed before the feature was launched.

 Customer Service Representatives: Understand the Why

-On the other hand, your sales team and customer service representatives (CSRs) deal with user issues day in and day out, and hear first hand which parts of the customer experience cause the most headaches, and which parts add the most value.
+On the other hand, your sales team, product owners and customer service representatives (CSRs) deal with user issues day in and day out, and hear first hand which parts of the customer experience cause the most headaches, and which parts add the most value.
 Great CSRs use empathy to deal successfully with customers, and will have great insights into the “why” behind customer difficulty, which is essential to making improvements to customer experience.
 Take some time each month to sit down with one or more of your CSRs and ask them about the top issues customers are having, if new features are being adopted favorably and their insights into the ways the app could be improved.